SublimeLinter/SublimeLinter-jscs/README.md

 ![SublimeLinter-jscs](demo.gif "SublimeLinter-jscs plugin demo")

-**Note**: Whereas jscs only looks in the current directory, this linter will look in the file hierarchy up to root and then in the user’s home directory for a .jscs.json config file.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here](http://sublimelinter.readthedocs.org/en/latest/installation.html).